bryanwhiting/blog/posts/flip-a-coin-and-not-fail.md

 ---
-title: 97 percent chance you'll succeed
+title: 97 percent chance you'll fail
 description: The odds of constant success are against you every 5 decisions.
 So there's gotta be another way to define success.
 date: 2023-12-28
 categories: